Infinitely many noncontractible closed magnetic geodesics on non-compact manifolds: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank his colleague Hong Huang for helpful disscussions.
-He is supported by the National Natural Science Foundation of China No. 11701313 and the Fundamental Research Funds for the Central Universities 2018NTST18 at Beijing Normal University.
+The author would like to express his great gratitude to the anonymous referees for his carefully reading and helpful suggestions which improve the elaboration of the present paper.
+He also thanks his colleague Hong Huang for helpful discussions.
+The author is supported by the National Natural Science Foundation of China No. 11701313.